|Chile World Cup 1962|

 |Copa America 2016|

-The greatest keeper in Chile's history.
+Sergio Livingstone was the greatest keeper in Chile's history.
 He was of Scottish descent.
 He was nicknamed "El Sapo" ("The Toad") for his typical posture in the goal mouth.
 From 1938–59 he played primarily for CD Universidad Católica in Santiago.
 With Chile he took part in seven South American Championships and one World Cup.
+He played 52 times for Chile.

 GK: Roberto Rojas